-- 2.1 The on-street parking causes localised obstruction and access difficulties.
-To alleviate the problem, it is proposed to introduce a traffic regulation order (TRO) to prohibit parking on the north side of Lambs Farm Road in the vicinity of Morrell Avenue.
+2.1 The on-street parking causes localised obstruction and access difficulties.
+To alleviate the problem, it is proposed to introduce a traffic regulation order (TRO) to prohibit parking on both sides of the access road to Spring Meadow.
 The introduction of the TRO will better manage parking at this junction and address the problem of obstructive parking.
-Any displaced parking will be able to redistribute in the adjacent roads. - 2.2 The lengths of road which are the subject of the proposed Order is shown Appendix A to the report with the following drawing number: - Tq1832sen
+Any displaced parking will be able to redistribute in the adjacent roads.